 It goes without saying that when the fuel pump in your vehicle malfunctions, the engine will not get the correct amount of fuel at the right time, thus its performance will be impeded.

 A dirty or damaged fuel pump can trigger a handful of issues.
-A clogged or faulty fuel pump means the engine is not getting enough fuel at a given time to generate enough energy, thus making the car hesitates when accelerating from stop.
+A clogged or faulty fuel pump means the engine is not getting enough fuel at a given time to generate enough energy, thus making the car hesitate when accelerating from stop.

-4. Fuel Injectors
+4. Fuel injectors

 As stated above, after the fuel pump transfers fuel from the fuel tank to the engine, the fuel injectors then spritz fuel into the cylinder.
-The fuel then gets mixed with air at a certain ratio and then gets ignited by a spark plug to create a combustion.
+The fuel then gets mixed with air at a certain ratio and then gets ignited by a spark plug to create combustion.

 Like the air filter and fuel pump, the fuel injector is also prone to accumulating dirt and sludge over time, which affects its capacity to supply the correct amount of fuel for the combustion.
 As a result, the engine fails to produce enough power to take off smoothly after a dead stop.

-5. Fuel Filter
+5. Fuel filter

 Similar to the air filter, the fuel filter is prone to becoming dirty or clogged.
-This problem can cause loss of power or even a no-start condition, as the engine doesn’t receive enough fuel at a given time for optimal performance, thus making your car hesitates when accelerating from stop or when the vehicle is heading up an incline.
+This problem can cause loss of power or even a no-start condition, as the engine doesn’t receive enough fuel at a given time for optimal performance, thus making your car hesitate when accelerating from stop or when the vehicle is heading up an incline.
 Suboptimal engine performance of course will also result in poor fuel economy.

-The fuel filter is located in the fuel tank on most newer vehicles, and will require a trip to the shop for inspection if you’re not familiar with handling it.
+The fuel filter is located in the fuel tank on most newer vehicles and will require a trip to the shop for inspection if you’re not familiar with handling it.
 If your vehicle has an external fuel filter, it’s straightforward and inexpensive to replace it.

-6. The Accelerator Pump
+6. The accelerator pump

 When the rubber seal gets worn out, it sends a large volume of air with little or no gas to the plunger cylinder.
-As a result, the car hesitates when accelerating from stop.
+As a result, the car hesitates when accelerating from a stop.
 You have to replace the pump along with cleaning or replacing the fuel filter to fix the trouble.